Any internal communications require sensitivity and timing. None more so than when going through a change project.

 The most successful outsourcing and offshoring migration projects have all been guided by some of these key points:

 While it may seem obvious, the first communications about outsourcing to those impacted must be before rollout.
 However, timing is a sensitive matter.
 The firm’s leaders must be clear in their minds that, strategically, outsourcing or offshoring is going to work for them.
 Too many ‘voices’ too early in the decision-making process will make it difficult to build a consensus.
-Check out our ultimate guide to building a successful outsourcing strategy for accountancy and tax practices.
+Check out our tips for smooth accounting software migration.

 Jobs will be impacted by the introduction of outsourcing or offshoring, though in our experience these changes are generally for the better - and it is rare that people lose jobs because of such a strategy.
 Therefore, communicating that jobs are safe is critical in initial discussions with the wider business.